AhmetCanerTat/Blade-Surface-Defect-Detection/README.md

 ## Mlflow

-Mlflow logging to track metrics and runs easly
+Logging parameters, metrics, evaluation scores and artifacts to Mlflow to keep track of models, and compare between runs

 - Logging parameters such as Learning rate , batch size, epoch
 - Logging model metrics such as train and validation loss & accuracy